 This post continues our series on How to Grow Cannabis Indoors in Oklahoma.
 In the picture above, you see that immature plants still in veg look much different from mature plants in the flowering stage.
 In this post, we will discuss the Vegetative Cycle of Photoperiod cannabis plants, and give you tips to maximize your crop’s potential by implementing several practices during the vegging phase.

 Although this information applies to indoor cultivation in general, it is important to keep in mind the geography of where you are growing and where your advice comes from.
 Growing conditions vary from one geographic location to the next, and even indoor environments are affected by the outdoor climates and conditions.
 Our grow is located in central Oklahoma, and therefore our discussion of all things growing comes from applications in this environment.
 With that preface out of the way, let’s move on to discussing the vegetative cycle of cannabis plants.
+We discuss this topic, at length, in the following video and in the article below:

 The Vegetative Cycle is when cannabis plants grow in size and structure prior to flowering